RicSala/react-onboard-tour/docs/getting-started/typescript-setup.md

 # TypeScript Setup

-@tinystack/touring is built with TypeScript and provides comprehensive type definitions.
+Tourista is built with TypeScript and provides comprehensive type definitions.
 This guide shows how to leverage TypeScript for better developer experience and type safety.

 ## Basic Type Usage